explodinglabs/explodinglabs.github.io/docs/_posts/haskell/2020-09-30-setup-haskell-project.markdown

 For bigger programs I use Stack.

-Initialize Stack (creates a new directory, use `--bare` to use the current directory).
+Initialize Stack (this creates a new directory; use `--bare` to use the current directory).
 ```sh
 stack new myapp